srcspider/nightdragon/README.md

 Updating dependencies...

 <pre>
-vendor-update
+bin/vendor/update
 </pre>

 This is directly tied to your `composer.json` file.

 -

-The `drafts/www` directory is where all the files that need to be in your public directory are located.
-Various settings such as configuration files for things like sphinx, etc should also go in `drafts/`.
-You will find server specific files in `drafts/www.<server>`
+The `+App/drafts/www/` directory is where all the files that need to be in your public directory are located.
+Various settings such as configuration files for things like sphinx, etc should also go in `+App/drafts/`.
+You will find server specific files in `+App/drafts/www.<server>`.
+The framework has the convention for modules of keeping any public directory dependencies along with other configuration/dependencies into their own `+App/drafts/' directory.
+It is recomended however that you duplicate their files into your project's '+App/drafts/' directory.

-To get going copy the contents of `drafts/www` to your public directory, or a subdirectory there in.
-Also copy your server specific files located in `drafts/www.<server>` (eg. `drafts/www.apache`).
+To get going copy the contents of `+App/drafts/www` to your public directory, or a subdirectory there in.
+Also copy your server specific files located in `drafts/www.<server>` (eg. `+App/drafts/www.apache`).

 We'll assume the path to your public directory (or subdirectory if it's the case) is `PUBPATH` from here on.